Using fruits and vegetables as stamps, students create prints and patterns to reinforce the lesson that fruits contain seeds.

 Step 4: Stack bottles to display, or arrange them along a chalkboard ledge.

 Let children make more fruit and vegetable prints, using whatever colors they like.
 This is a good opportunity to add patterning extensions, letting children start patterns for other children to continue.
 You can do the same, using fruits and vegetables to start patterns for students to continue.
 (You can make copies of them after the paint dries to make a class set of patterns to play with.)

-Share Lunch by Denise Fleming (Henry Holt, 1992), the story of a hungry mouse who eats nine fruits and vegetables and leaves little stains that have everyone guessing.
-Begin by reading the story.
+Begin by reading Lunch by Denise Fleming, the story of a hungry mouse who eats nine fruits and vegetables and leaves little stains that have everyone guessing.

 Together, write a sequel that introduces the hungry mouse to some new fruits and vegetables.
 Using the fruit and vegetable stamps, have students work in groups to illustrate and write pages for a class book.
 One child can draw a mouse on the page, another can use a fruit or vegetable to make a print, a third can write or dictate the text.